ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 For example, in the code above, if we call `announce(Dog())` and `Dog.speak` is missing or misnamed, we would only find out at runtime via an `AttributeError`.
 The protocol helps catch such issues before runtime by using tools like Mypy.
 The protocols defined in `typing` are optional and have no runtime effect on their own.
-This means you can use them freely for type hints without incurring runtime overhead or restrictions.
+This means you can use them freely for type annotations without incurring runtime overhead or restrictions.
 Protocols do inherit from `abc.ABC`, but by default `isinstance()` and `issubclass()` checks against a protocol will not work without an explicit opt-in.

-**Using a protocol in type hints:** Once you have a protocol class, you use it as a type in annotations just like you would use an ABC or a concrete class.
+**Using a protocol in type annotations:** Once you have a protocol class, you use it as a type in annotations just like you would use an ABC or a concrete class.
 In the above example, the function `announce` was annotated to accept a `Speaker`.
 That tells readers and type checkers that any argument should "speak."
 This is more expressive than using a base class like `Animal` or a union of types--we directly specify the capability we need.